Are you losing business because of poor web design? A poorly-designed web site could end up losing you many new customers.

 Learn more about plugins here:

-In addition to being able to address problems caused by a poorly-built web site, WordPress can also help you create a great user experience for site visitors.
+In addition to being able to address issues caused by a poorly-designed website, WordPress can also help you create a great user experience for your visitors.

-WordPress provides beautiful, professional and exciting themes that cover all types of applications and feature-rich plugins that allow visitors to connect, engage and interact with you.
-With the right combination of a WordPress-driven site, WordPress themes, plugins and great content, you can create a rich user experience that will keep users returning to your website.
+WordPress provides beautiful and exciting themes that cover all needs and uses and functional plugins that allow visitors to contact, engage and interact with you.
+With the right combination of a WordPress-powered site, WordPress themes and plugins, plus great content, you can create a a highly interactive user experience that will keep visitors coming back to your site.

-As stated earlier, consumers will do research online before they make a purchasing decision.
-If your website isn’t designed with a focus on the customer, consumers will simply move on to another business with a better website.
+As we’ve previously stated, consumers will do extensive research online before they make a purchasing decision.
+If your website isn’t designed with a focus on the customer, your prospective clients will not return and simply move on to another business that does provide them with a better website.

-Hopefully, this information has given you a better understanding of problems that can affect your website and how WordPress can help you expand your business business online.
-To learn more about using WordPress for a business website please see other posts we have published on this site.
+Hopefully, this post has given you a better understanding of issues that can affect your web site and how WordPress can help you build a better online.
+To learn more about the benefits of using the WP CMS platform please see other posts we have published on this site.